 This Thai version of fried calamari is crisp and seriously delicious - and you won't believe how simple it is to make.
 If you're a fan of Greek calamari, you'll love this recipe.
 As the recipe will demonstrate, fried calamari needn't be as difficult as it sounds - simply cut the squid into rings, dip into a simple flour and spice mixture, and fry.
 Serve it up with Thai sweet chili sauce and dig in.

-- 2 large squid tubes (frozen or freshly prepared; OR 3-4 medium tubes.
+- 2 large squid tubes (frozen or freshly prepared; OR 3 to 4 medium tubes.
 If frozen, thaw quickly in a bowl of cool water.)

 - 1/2 cup semolina (a type of granular wheat flour available at health food or specialty food stores)